cdag22/app-create/DevelopmentLifeCycleProcess/2_DefiningRequirements/README.md

 **Config.json**

 - PHP
-  - Interfacing with sql databases
+  - Interfacing with SQL databases
   - Routing
-- Python
-  - Flask and Django Routing and interfacing with sql databases
+- Python: Flask and Django
+  - Routing
+  - Interfacing with SQL databases
+- Glup/Grunt
+- Mercurial
+- Full Webpack customization

 ### Third Iteration

-The minimum viable product will contain customization through a config.json for
+The minimum viable product will contain customization through a ```config.json``` for

-**Config.json**
+**```Config.json```**

 - Ruby On Rails
   - Routing
   - sql interfacing
 - all currently existing serverside integration with Mongodb and Redis
+- building companion site and addition of ```--share``` flag.
+Companion site will have:
+  - Login integration with github for connection of storing boilerplate to github
+  - via the ```--share``` flag users can upload config files or links to their github boilerplate on the companion site
+  - Extending the ```--import [url]``` flag to allow for downloading of ```config.json``` files from the companion site

+### Fourth Iteration

+The minimum viable product will contain customization through a ```config.json``` for

+**Config.json**

+- Java in Spring/Spring Boot
+  - Routing
+  - all previously supported db integration
+- GO
+  - Routing
+  - all previously supported db integration
+- Apache Config
+- NginX Config